felipendc/vicyos-hefftor-polybar/README.md

 In order to use that 'Browser Icon' on the Polybar, don't forget to install 'Chromium'.<br />

-If you are using any Distro based on Arch Linux use, this command:<br />
+If you are using any Distro based on Arch Linux, like me... use this command:<br />
 <pre>trizen -S chromium</pre>

 ##